Siege of Galle (1640)

 The Siege of the Portuguese fort Santa Cruz de Gale at Galle in 1640, took place during the Dutch–Portuguese and Sinhalese–Portuguese Wars.
-The Galle fort commanded 282 villages, which contained most fertile cinnamon lands in southern Sri Lanka It was also an important strategic coastal defense of Portuguese Ceylon.
+The Galle fort commanded 282 villages, which contained the most fertile cinnamon lands in southern Sri Lanka It was also an important strategic coastal defense of Portuguese Ceylon.
 The Dutch, who were in an alliance with the Kingdom of Kandy, landed an expeditionary force under Commodore Willem Jacobszoon Coster of Akersloot, at the Bay of Galle, on 8 March 1640.
 After bombarding the fort for four consecutive days, Dutch troops stormed the fort and secured a victory on 13 March 1640.
-The Portuguese garrison, led by Captain Lourenço Ferreira de Brito, mounted a stiff resistance and unexpectedly high casualty rates among Dutch troops gave rise to the proverb “Gold in Malacca, lead in Galle”.
+The Portuguese garrison, led by Captain Lourenço Ferreira de Brito, mounted a stiff resistance and unexpectedly high casualty rates among Dutch troops gave rise to the proverb "Gold in Malacca, lead in Galle".
+(Note: Also translated as "In Malacca much gold, in Galle much shot", or "much lead".)
 With this victory the Dutch gained access to a large port which they later used as a convenient naval base to attack Goa and other South Indian Portuguese defenses.
 They also gained access to the Sri Lankan cinnamon trade and gained a permanent foothold on the island.

 Background

 Political map of Sri Lanka soon after the Spoiling of Vijayabahu in 1521.
 In 1538, Sitawaka annexed the Principality of Raigama.

 The Portuguese arrived in Sri Lanka in 1505 and established trade relations with the Kingdom of Kotte.
 They erected a fortress in Colombo and garrisoned it.
-In 1521, during events which became known as the “Spoiling of Vijayabahu”, Kotte King Vijayabahu VII’s three sons mutinied and killed their father.
+In 1521, during events which became known as the "Spoiling of Vijayabahu", Kotte King Vijayabahu VII's three sons mutinied and killed their father.
 They divided the kingdom among themselves giving rise to three minor kingdoms: Kotte, Sitawaka, and Principality of Raigama.
 Subsequent rivalries among these kingdoms gave the Portuguese an opportunity to get involved in internal politics.
 In 1557, the Kingdom of Kotte became a vassal state of Portugal.
 In 1591, the Jaffna Kingdom was subjugated and in 1594, Sitawaka was annexed to Portuguese territory.
 By April 1594, only the Kingdom of Kandy stood in the way of the Portuguese completing their conquest of Sri Lanka.

 The Portuguese invaded the Kingdom of Kandy in 1594, 1602, and 1630, but they were defeated on all three occasions by the Kandyans.
 Meanwhile, after 1602, Dutch envoys began visiting Kandy, and by 1638 negotiations were taking place for a Dutch–Kandyan alliance.
 A Portuguese army, led by Diogo de Melo de Castro, then invaded Kandy in order to capture it before an alliance could take place.
 However, the Portuguese army was annihilated on 28 March 1638 in a decisive battle at Gannoruwa.
 Meanwhile, the Dutch fleet arrived in Sri Lanka on 2 April 1638 and made contact with the Kandyans.
 Priority was given to capture the Batticaloa and Trincomalee forts.
 These forts were situated within Kandyan territory and had been built ten years earlier by the Portuguese in violation of the peace treaty that had then existed between the Portuguese and Kandyans.